 2. Robert Fitzsimmons KO14 James Corbett, March 17, 1897: They say a good big man always beats a good small man, but when middleweight champ Fitzsimmons challenged Corbett for the heavyweight crown, the unexpected happened in a very unexpected way.
 By round 14 Corbett appeared headed to a one-sided points win; he had largely controlled the bout and had even come close to stopping “The Freckled Wonder,” but in round 14 “Ruby” landed a truly historic body blow.
 The shot put Corbett on the canvas, writhing in agony, where he took the ten count as Wyatt Earp looked on.
 This was Fitzsimmons second divisional title as he would later go on to win the light-heavyweight crown and become boxing’s first triple-crown champion.

 1. George Foreman KO10 Michael Moorer, Nov.
 5, 1994: Arguably no single blow in boxing history is as monumental as the right hand that satisfied the 46-year-old Foreman’s Quixotic quest for the heavyweight crown, two full decades after he lost it to Muhammad Ali.
-Far behind on points, and facing the likely end of his career, Big George finally got home with a right cross that connected perfectly with the young champion’s chin.
-Foreman has scored many knockouts but never one this consequential.
-A single punch forever damaged Moorer’s credibility and confidence, threw the heavyweight title picture into disarray, and elevated Foreman from an exceptional heavyweight champion to a true boxing icon.
+Far behind on points and short minutes away from both defeat and the likely end of his career, Big George finally got home with a right cross that connected perfectly with the young champion’s chin.
+Foreman had scored many knockouts in his career, but never one this consequential via a single shot.
+While more than just one punch led to Moorer’s downfall that night, at the same time the brutal truth is that a single right hand forever damaged Moorer’s credibility and confidence, threw the heavyweight title picture into disarray, and elevated Foreman from an exceptional heavyweight champion to a true boxing icon.